ARM-software/acle/CONTRIBUTING.md

 to check that all the links in the markdown files are resolving correctly.

-# Branches and pull requests.
+# Branches and pull requests

 Use branch `main` for bug fixes, proposals, extensions, and other development work.
 Submit all pull requests against `main`.

 It is good practice to track changes.
-In section `Changes after ACLE Q1 2026`, please list any changes that you have made to the document.
+In section `Changes for year 20xx`, please list any changes that you have made to the document.
 As an example, see [this PR](https://github.com/ARM-software/acle/pull/443/changes).